filip-tichanek/ItCzVegans/README.md

 # Introduction

-This project aim to explore a potential signature of vegan diet across microbiome, metabolom and lipidom.
-We used data of healthy vegan and omnivorous human subjects in two different countries (Czech and Italy) and different dietary habits (vegans and omnivores), forming 4 groups defined by the `Country` and `Diet`.
+This project explores potential signatures of a vegan diet across the microbiome, metabolome, and lipidome.
+We used data from healthy vegan and omnivorous human subjects in two countries (Czech Republic and Italy), with subjects grouped by `Country` and `Diet`, resulting in four distinct groups.

-To further explore whether the found signature can be generalizable to otehr dataset, we verified our findings also with an indepedent validation cohorts (Czech).
+To assess the generalizability of these findings, we validated our results with an independent cohort from the Czech Republic for external validation.

 ## Statistical Methods